gary-archer/oauth.websample.final/aws/cloudfront/README.md

 # Cloudfront Deployment

-First go to the SPA assets into files ready for deployment:
+First build the SPA assets into files ready for deployment:

 ```bash
 cd spa